Privacy statement for ākonga, whānau and other third parties

 - online education providers that the Te Kura Academic Committee has approved as a beneficial educational resource in addition to its own courses.

 Providing information to online education providers

-Increasingly, Te Kura is facilitating access for its students to a variety of online education providers.
-These sites are designed for the New Zealand Curriculum and NCEA, and Te Kura recommends these sites to its students as they provide valuable learning resources which supplement Te Kura courses.
-Use of these sites lets students fill gaps in their learning or access aspects of courses not easily presented in written lessons.
-Te Kura makes every effort to confirm that these sites have robust privacy policies and are secure in terms of maintaining personal data.
+Increasingly, Te Kura is facilitating access for its ākonga to a variety of online education providers that offer programmes and resources of value to students.
+These sites are designed for the New Zealand Curriculum and NCEA, and Te Kura recommends these sites to our students as they provide learning resources, which can supplement Te Kura courses.
+Te Kura makes every effort to confirm that these providers have robust privacy policies and are secure in terms of maintaining personal data.

 Any students with questions, concerns or feedback about such online education providers, the sites, or the registration process should email email@example.com.

 Parents and guardians’ access to information

 Under the Education and Training Act 2020 and the Education (School Boards) Amendment Regulations 2022, schools must report to each student at the school and their parents or guardians on the student’s progress and achievement.